Ruggles station

 Ruggles station is an intermodal transfer station in Boston, Massachusetts.
 It serves Massachusetts Bay Transportation Authority (MBTA) rapid transit, bus, and commuter rail services and is located at the intersection of Ruggles and Tremont streets, where the Roxbury, Fenway–Kenmore, and Mission Hill neighborhoods meet.
 It is surrounded by the campus of Northeastern University.
 Ruggles is a station stop for the Orange Line subway, as well as the Providence/Stoughton Line, Franklin/Foxboro Line, and Needham Line of the MBTA Commuter Rail system.
 Thirteen MBTA bus routes stop at Ruggles.

 Ruggles station opened in 1987 as part of the Southwest Corridor, replacing Dudley Street Terminal as the main bus transfer station for much of Roxbury and Dorchester.
 The station originally had a single island platform serving the Northeast Corridor tracks, which meant not all commuter rail trains could stop at the station.
 Construction of an additional side platform, replacements of four elevators, and reconstruction of the busway took place from 2017 to 2021.
-A second phase is planned to add additional entrances to the Orange Line and commuter rail platforms.
+A second phase, which will add additional entrances to the Orange Line and commuter rail platforms plus make the Columbus Avenue entrance accessible, is taking place from 2025 to 2028.